Iron Deficiency Hair Loss

 Yes, low iron can cause hair loss.
 The good news is that low iron hair loss may be reversible.
 Once the underlying cause of your iron deficiency is addressed, and your body receives sufficient iron, your hair may begin to grow back.

 It’s also important to note that hair loss can have many causes, and iron deficiency is just one of them.
 Other potential causes may include hormonal imbalances, stress, and certain medical conditions.
-If you are experiencing hair loss, it is recommended you consult your healthcare practitioner to determine the underlying cause and receive personalized treatment.
+Consult your healthcare practitioner if you are experiencing hair loss.
+They can help you to determine the underlying cause and receive personalized treatment.

 References